 - Distress during periods of separation

-Young kittens require a period of socialization to develop an attachment to their owners.
+Kittens require a period of socialization to develop an attachment to their caregivers.
 However, once an attachment has been established, it remains stable over time.

 Cats retain certain juvenile traits well into adulthood.
-As such, there is a high likelihood that the attachments they develop in their formative years are present even in adulthood.
+So, the attachments they develop in their formative years remain present in adulthood.

-Your cat certainly doesn’t think you are its biological mother.
-Cats are intelligent enough to recognize the difference between species and tell you are not a cat due to obvious physical differences.
+Your cat doesn’t think you’re its biological mother.
+Cats are intelligent enough to recognize the differences between species and tell that you’re not a cat.

-However, it can still show a level of affection to its human owner that is similar to the way it would treat its mother.
-So, just because your cat appears aloof around you, that won’t mean it doesn’t look up to you as a mother figure.
+However, it can still show a level of affection to its owner, similar to how it would treat its mother.
+So, just because your cat appears aloof, that doesn’t mean it doesn’t see you as a mother figure.

-When cats are young, they follow their mothers everywhere because they depend on them for protection and behavioral training.
-Following their human owners around is a continuation of this behavior in adulthood.
+When cats are young, they follow their mothers everywhere because they rely on them for everything.
+Following their human caregivers around is a continuation of this behavior in adulthood.

-In essence, your cat feels safe and secure around you.
-As such, it wants to be with you all the time because it knows you will meet its needs just like a biological mother would.
+In essence, your cat feels safe and secure around you, and it wants to be with you because it realizes that you’ll meet its needs just like a biological mother would.

-Most social behaviors in cats are thought to have started out as mother-kitten behavior.
+Most social behaviors in cats began as mother-kitten behavior.
 The ancestors of cats were likely solitary animals, so any friendly behavior between cats would have been exclusive to mothers and their kittens.

-As cats learned to recognize their mothers as caregivers, they carried this perception into their relationship with their owners.
-This explains why cats exhibit attachment-related behavior toward humans.
+As cats learned to recognize their mothers as caregivers, they carried this perception into their relationship with their owners, explaining why cats exhibit attachment-related behavior toward humans.